 Your wellness journey can continue even while you work away from campus.
 From online workshops, to self-paced journeys, to virtual destination challenges with your colleagues, Wellness at Brown can help you stay healthy, motivated and connected!

 - Wellness at Brown is offering an array of webinars on topics ranging from finding the right exercise for your personality type to improving your sleep.
-April programs will be listed for registration soon.

 - Your Virgin Pulse Wellness Portal is packed with resources to help you with all your well--being goals.
 Check out an online journey on Getting Strong at Home or Organizing for Financial Fitness; watch a Yoga or Mindfulness session; select one of hundreds of week-long Healthy Habit Challenges, or take it to the next level and invite some colleagues to join you in a steps challenge or healthy habit challenge.